 What legal entity should I buy my property into?

-The question of whether to buy a property into a trust, company or in your own name is one I get exceptionally often.
-Many people want to know what the pros and cons are, the cost-effectiveness and why people are even bringing this conversation to the light.
+I often get questions about whether to buy a property into a trust, company, or in your own name.
+Many people want to know the pros and cons.
+They are curious about the cost-effectiveness.
+They also wonder why this conversation is being brought to light.

 The reason for this important question is due to the far-reaching consequences: